-8. Derawan Island, a beautiful island which always crowded by tourists
+8. Derawan Island, a beautiful island which always crowded with tourists

-In the Derawan Island, there are 460 types of corals, 870 species of fish from dwarf seahorses to giant manta rays.
-Imagine, the underwater scenery of Derawan is not only amazed the tourists, but also make them feel like home.
+In Derawan Island, there are 460 types of corals, 870 species of fish from dwarf seahorses to giant manta rays.
+Imagine, the underwater scenery of Derawan is not only amazed the tourists but also make them feel at home.

-Even tourists could easily found a group of a total 50 manta rays on each day.
-Tourists can interact by feeding the fish while swimming or looking them from the boat.
+Even tourists could easily found a group of a total of 50 manta rays each day.
+Tourists can interact by feeding the fish while swimming or looking at them from the boat.

 9. Swimming with the non-stinging jellyfish on Kakaban Lake